February: The Cruelest Month

-After last February’s record snowfall, I’m filled with more dread than usual about what the next 28 days will bring.
+After last February’s record snowfall, I’m filled with more dread than usual about what these 29 days will bring.
 All of us who survived damaging ice dams are paranoid.
 Since November I’ve been shoveling our roof edges with my 25-foot snow rake.
 Drive around the Chippewa Valley, and you’ll see evidence of the same patterns on roof after roof.
 Poet T.S.
 Eliot famously claimed, “April is the cruelest month.”
 He never experienced February in Wisconsin.

 I remember back when we had “temperatures” or “wind chills” and what they felt like was up to you.
 Now we get reports of this “feels like” temp.
 At my most crotchety — usually in February — I wonder, “What snowflake meteorologist invented that?”